 Try to ensure there is always at least one ‘reasonable’ food served at all times.
 This is a food that is usually eaten, for example, a small portion of fruit, bread or pasta.
 This may also be called a ‘safe food’ or ‘acceptable food’.

 This can help our children feel more at ease when they sit down to eat.
 For some children, starting eating maybe the biggest challenge so serving a familiar ‘liked food’ such as a small portion of fruit can really help.

 You May Also Enjoy Tips to Ensure Fussy Eaters get their 5-a-day

 #3.
 Avoid Grazing

-For many picky eaters, grazing (eating small amounts very frequently) is common – and this is the number one reason children have poor appetites.
+For many children, grazing or eating small amounts very frequently is very common and this is the number one reason many children have poor appetites.

 You May Also Enjoy 10 Easy Healthy Snacks for Preschoolers

 Not only does this mean less work for us as the cook, more importantly it shows that there are no ‘special’ foods just for children.
 Of course food may have to be adapted depending on the age of children, like cutting up meat.